1916 Georgia Tech Yellow Jackets football team: Schedule

-Season summary
+Game summaries

 Mercer

 Tech opened the season with a 61–0 defeat of Mercer using conventional football.
 Strupper had a 92-yard punt return for a touchdown.

-Cumberland
+Cumberland (TN)

 The 222–0 defeat of Cumberland was the largest margin of victory in football history.
 Cumberland, a Presbyterian school in Lebanon, Tennessee, had discontinued its football program before the season but was not allowed to cancel its game against the Engineers.
 The fact that Cumberland's baseball team had crushed Georgia Tech earlier that year 22–0 (amidst allegations that Cumberland used professionals as ringers) probably accounted for Georgia Tech coach John Heisman's running up the score on the Bulldogs.
 (Heisman was also the Engineers' baseball coach.)
 Another possible reason for Heisman's plan to run up the score was the practice among the sportswriters of the time to rank teams based on how many points they scored.
 Since this statistic did not account for the strength or weakness of a team's opponent, Heisman disagreed with the amount of weight the writers tended to assign to it, and he may have unleashed his players on Cumberland to make his point.

 Cumberland received the opening kickoff and failed to make a first down.
 After a punt, the Engineers scored on their first play.
 Cumberland then fumbled on their next play from scrimmage, and a Tech player returned the fumble for a touchdown.
 The Bulldogs fumbled again on their next play, and it took Tech two runs to score its third touchdown.
 Cumberland lost nine yards on its next possession, then gave up a fourth touchdown on another two-play Tech drive.